-To address this vital challenge, U.S. Representatives Tom Latham (R-IA) and Mike McIntyre (D-NC) introduced bipartisan legislation, H.R.
-1783, the School Food Modernization Act, or SFMA, which will:
+To help school districts serve healthy and appealing food, Senators Susan Collins (R-ME) and Heidi Heitkamp (D-ND) and Representatives Tom Latham (R-IA) and Mike McIntyre (D-NC) introduced bipartisan legislation, the School Food Modernization Act (S. 2210/H.R.
+1783), which would:

-Provide targeted grant assistance to give school administrators and food service directors the catalyst funding they need for smaller projects to upgrade kitchen infrastructure or to purchase high-quality, durable kitchen equipment such as commercial ovens, steamers, and stoves.
+- Provide targeted grant assistance to give school administrators and food service directors the catalyst funding they need for smaller projects to upgrade kitchen infrastructure or to purchase high-quality, durable kitchen equipment such as commercial ovens, steamers, stoves, and refrigeration units.

-Strengthen training and provide technical assistance to aid school food service personnel in meeting the updated nutrition guidelines.
-Not every school food service employee is equipped with the expertise to comply with healthier meal and food preparation standards.
-The proposed legislation authorizes USDA to provide support on a competitive basis to highly qualified third-party trainers to develop and administer training and technical assistance.
+- Strengthen training and provide technical assistance to aid school food service personnel in meeting the updated nutrition guidelines.
+Not all food service employees have the skills and expertise needed to comply with the standards for healthier meals and food preparation.
+The proposed legislation would authorize the USDA to provide support on a competitive basis to highly qualified third-party trainers to develop and administer training and technical assistance.

 INVESTING IN SCHOOL KITCHENS CAN MAKE A BIG DIFFERENCETwo recent examples illustrate the strong arguments for targeted investments in new kitchen equipment.

-Already a national leader in school nutrition standards, in 2009 Mississippi schools engaged in a statewide obesity prevention campaign and received $1.7 million in federal funds to purchase kitchen equipment.
-Under the leadership of then-Governor Haley Barbour and the Governor's Task Force on Childhood Obesity, the Healthy Kids, Healthy Mississippi initiative identified a wide range of policy options to help state leaders improve child health and to reduce obesity in Mississippi, ranking school kitchen equipment upgrades among the top three priorities for action.
+Already national leaders in school nutrition standards, Mississippi‘s schools engaged in a 2009 statewide obesity prevention campaign and received $1.7 million in federal funds to purchase kitchen equipment.
+Under the leadership of then-Governor Haley Barbour and the Governor's Task Force on Childhood Obesity, the Healthy Kids, Healthy Mississippi initiative identified a wide range of policy options to help state leaders improve child health and reduce obesity, ranking upgrades in school kitchen equipment among the top three priorities for action.

-Replacing deep-fat fryers with combination oven steamers has enabled schools to serve baked chicken tenders and whole-grain rolls as an alternative to fried chicken and other higher-fat foods.
-Such changes have resulted in a significant reduction in the calories and saturated fat in school meals, and the healthier baked products received an overwhelmingly positive response from students and staff.
+Replacing deep-fat fryers with combination oven steamers enabled schools to serve baked chicken tenders and whole-grain rolls as alternatives to fried chicken and other higher-fat foods.
+Such modifications resulted in a significant reduction in the calories and saturated fat in school meals, and the healthier baked products received an overwhelmingly positive response from students and staff.
 These changes may be paying off.
-Recent data suggests that rates of childhood obesity in Mississippi have started to decline.
+Recent data suggest that rates of childhood obesity in Mississippi have started to decline.

-The Whole Kids Foundation, a charitable arm of grocery store chain Whole Foods Market, recently donated 15 salad bars to Madison, WI-area elementary schools, a small investment that school administrators highly value.
+The Whole Kids Foundation, a charitable arm of grocery store chain Whole Foods Market, recently donated 15 salad bars to Madison, Wisconsin, area elementary schools.
+This contribution was a small investment that school administrators highly value.
 Steve Youngbauer, director of food services for the Madison Metropolitan School District, said, “Offering a salad bar option for students may be the most impactful change that school districts can make within a child nutrition program.”
-The schools appreciate the healthier choices, but adding salad bars is not without cost to the district.
+The schools appreciate the healthier choices, but adding salad bars can require further expenditures.

-According to news reports, most Madison schools lack adequate kitchen infrastructure to fully support the fresh-prep salad bars.
+News reports indicate that most Madison schools lack adequate kitchen infrastructure to fully support freshly prepared salad bars.
 They may not have the appropriate refrigeration for fresh vegetables or regulation sinks to wash tongs and trays.
-Targeted, competitive federal grant funding is still needed to fully modernize kitchens and cafeterias to help school districts meet USDA's updated nutritional standards for school meals and to ultimately help schools and parents improve kids' health.
+Targeted, competitive federal grant funding is still needed to fully modernize kitchens and cafeterias to help school districts meet the USDA's updated nutritional standards for school meals and to ultimately help schools and parents improve kids' health.